e-kai00/gungnir-shop/README.md

 - Stack Overflow discussions:
   - [Detect paragraph element change with JQuery](https://stackoverflow.com/questions/27541004/detect-paragraph-element-change-with-jquery) discussion on `MutationObserver` constructor.
 While initially intending to implement it within the Announcement section of the project, I eventually opted not to utilize it for this project.
 Nonetheless, I aim to retain this knowledge for future projects.
-  - [Save and load date localstorage](https://stackoverflow.com/questions/12661293/save-and-load-date-localstorage) - used insights from this discussion to implement a date display feature within the announcement section.
+  - [Save and load date localstorage](https://stackoverflow.com/questions/12661293/save-and-load-date-localstorage) - used insights from this discussion to implement a date display feature within the Announcement section.
   - [Reset migrations](https://stackoverflow.com/questions/28404461/can-i-delete-the-django-migration-files-inside-migrations-directory) discussion improved my understanding of issues related to database migrations.

 <br>